FikaWorks/website/content/blog/consultancy-utilization.md

 ![100 engineers at 70%](/images/blog/utilization/100engineers-70.png)

 In the above graphic you can see 70% utilization.
-That is not a bad number, considering this is just some random graphic I threw together.
+That is not a bad number, but it is also not great.
 Now lets consider your pipeline only sees demand for SAP and AWS.
 With another contract unfulfilled because you don't have any AWS people left.